wistoff/legacy-scrobbler/README.md

 3. Once authorized, Legacy Scrobbler will automatically detect your connected iPod.
 4. Adjust the following settings to your needs.

+## Please Notice
+- If you use iTunes/Apple Music to sync your iPod this will erase the Play Counts File, in order to scrobble your recent Plays do not sync before using Legacy Scrobbler

 ## Settings
 ![Settings](/images/settings.png)
 - **Automatic Library Scan**: Automatically scans the library for new tracks if a device is connected.
 - **Automatic Delete**: Automatically deletes the play records from the iPod after scrobbling them.
+(Just like iTunes/Apple Music when syncing your iPod.)
 - **Automatic Upload**: Automatically uploads the scrobbles to your Last.fm profile.
 - **DevicePath**: Change the default device path to match the home folder of your iPod.